muzkkir/CTFFriday_2020_July_W1/README.md

 <kbd>![alt text](images/11.png)</kbd>

-Using strings command I extraced words from image "nihilist.jpeg".
+Using strings command I extracted words from image "nihilist.jpeg".
 I used -n query to extract word length more than 9
 ```
 strings nihilist.jpeg -n 9
 ```